igrorp/pre-miRNA-plot/README.md

 You can install the program from pip as well, and it will automatically install all the Python dependecies, but you need to have the Vienna RNA package manually installed to run, since it's not a Python package.
 You can compile Vienna RNA from source or install it from Conda.

+To install premirnaplot from pip (you can create ):

+    pip install premirnaplot

 <pre><code>git clone https://github.com/igrorp/pre-miRNA-plot.git</code></pre>

 Now you need to enter the cloned repository folder and run the **setup.py** configuration file, which will download all the necessary Python packages used in pre-miRNA-plot.